 A Buckeye criminal lawyer can help you to understand the law, your rights and your responsibilities when it comes to your involvement in any criminal proceedings in Maricopa county, Arizona.
 The Enholm Law, PLLC Buckeye criminal attorney assigned to your case will be able to meet with you, in Buckeye, to help evaluate the specific issues involved with your case.
-Call today to arrange a free consultation to discuss your specific situation.
+Call today to arrange a consultation to discuss your specific situation.

 Criminal convictions will remain on your Arizona record for years.
 A conviction can affect job prospects, financial services and housing options available to you.
 A compassionate, experienced Buckeye criminal attorney is your best chance at reducing or dismissing the charges on your criminal record.